wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'could make you sink',
     'augment magic',
     'attract Scouts riding {desertbeast}',
-    'are worshiped by the locals',
+    'are sacred for the locals',
   ];
   gen_data['desertmonster'] = [
     'the Airwalkers, who {airwalkerwants}',